Plum pie recipe: a dessert made with dried plums, walnuts and phyllo. Who needs baklava, when you can make something even better?

 - Bake plum pie for exactly 25 minutes.

 - After the pie has been baking for 10 minutes, place 26 ounces of sugar into a pot, and cover with 10 espresso cups of water.
-Add lemon from one juice, and 1 tsp vanilla extract to it.
+Add lemon from one juice, and 1 teaspoon vanilla extract to it.
 Cut the second lemon into thin rounds and add to everything.
 Bring all to boil.

 - Boil for exactly 7 minutes and then move off the range.